realbigmitchell/realbigmitchell.github.io/_posts/2020-12-20-stop-teaching-matlab.markdown

 **MATLAB is not open source.** This means that the [hundreds of millions] of dollars in licensing fees paid to Mathworks every year go towards developing toolboxes and capabilities exclusively for large companies, rather than for the whole world to learn from.
 MATLAB has many specialized toolboxes that can be extremely useful for certain domains such as signal processing, optimization, and many others.
 Most of these toolboxes require not only a basic MATLAB license, but also a toolbox-specific license which can run in the hundreds of dollars.

+Proponents of MATLAB  with the resources to afford these toolboxes will argue that their unrivaled functionality in niche applications justifies their exorbitant cost.
+They are not wrong, but I believe open source alternatives could be just as capable if big engineering companies supported them instead of throwing money at black-box solutions from Mathworks.

-How many people could be exposed to the cutting edge in these fields if the state of the art tools were open source?
-Today we see high school students doing deep learning experiments with Pytorch.
+In addition, many of these same companies complain about their inability to hire qualified people in the specialized fields where MATLAB toolboxes are popular.
+How many people could be exposed to the cutting edge in signal processing or controls if the state of the art tools were free and open source?

+Ten years ago, few people had heard of neural networks and deep learning experts were being hired out of PhD programs with six-figure signing bonuses.
+Today high school students are building neural networks with Pytorch, the deep learning framework Facebook open sourced in 2016.

 In fields where MATLAB is the standard, the only way to learn is to get a degree in engineering.

-For comparison, not all general-purpose programming languages are open source, but I'm not aware of any other programming environment where the library system is entirely pay-to-play.
+Not all general-purpose programming languages are open source, but I've never encountered a Python library that wasn't free.
+I'm not aware of any programming environment besides MATLAB where the library system is entirely pay-to-play.

 ## Why does this matter?